ArctosDB/documentation-wiki/_how_to/How-to-Merge-Duplicate-Localities.markdown

 * Input the criteria you want to find your locality, such as Specific Locality, Locality ID, etc., and click "Search"

-* Under one of the localities you want to merge, click "check for duplicates"
+<s>* Under one of the localities you want to merge, click "check for duplicates"

 * Scroll down until you see the "merge checked localities with this locality" button.

-* Check the ones you want merged (which is typically all of them unless you have some specific reason not to) and click "merge checked localities with this locality"
+* Check the ones you want merged (which is typically all of them unless you have some specific reason not to) and click "merge checked localities with this locality"</s>